tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/Titanium_CLI_Tasks.md

 ### Check the development environment against the Titanium SDK

-The `ti ti info` command retrieves detailed information about your platform environment, such as Android SDKs installed, and iOS certificates and provisioning profiles.
+The `ti info` command retrieves detailed information about your platform environment, such as Android SDKs installed, and iOS certificates and provisioning profiles.
 Use this command to check if your currently selected Titanium SDK supports your development environment.

 **Output Examples:**